About MCPShim

 Open source

-Under the hood, a single daemon process (mcpshimd) maintains connections to every configured MCP server.
+Under the hood, a single daemon process (mcpshimd) centralizes access to every configured MCP endpoint and HTTP service.
 Lightweight CLI wrappers talk to the daemon over a Unix socket.
 Everything stays local, fast, and private.

 Who it's for